rodrigokazu/rodrigokazu/README.md

 https://youtu.be/-MLN6EcUxG0

-Most of my code can be accessed at https://github.com/rodrigokazu;

 Google Scholar: https://scholar.google.co.uk/citations?user=9L_gpmUAAAAJ&hl=en

 I am also a Sheffield Data Science and AI community member at the University of Cambridge's post-doc academy.